jetfire725/midway-server-manager/README.md

 and tie static connection endpoints to servers with dynamic IP addresses.

-When complete the architecture will consist of 3 components including a local server utility, spring web app for authenticating users/relaying info to the local server, and an android application for easy remote management.
+When complete the architecture will consist of 3 components including a local server utility, spring web app for authenticating users/relaying info to the local server, and an client side application for easy remote management.